innoq/number_oracle/README.md

     export CLASSPATH
     java org.junit.runner.JUnitCore com.innoq.numbergame.base.RandomOracleTest

-###
+### Create database

-Install PostgreSQL on your machine, or somewhere where you have access.
+Install PostgreSQL on your machine.

-Initialize a database and a database user by running the `psql` command, as the postgres admin user (or some other admin user), and type at the SQL prompt:
+Initialize a database and a database user by running the `psql` command, as the `postgres` admin user (or some other admin user), and type at the SQL prompt:

     CREATE ROLE number_oracle_db_user LOGIN PASSWORD 'xxx';
     CREATE DATABASE number_oracle_db;